 Trade Schools Yield a Degree Faster

-This is another argument in favor of attending trade schools.
+This is another argument in favor of attending vocational schools.
 A traditional bachelor’s degree program takes at least four years.
 Students have taken longer than four years because they can’t get the classes they need to graduate.
 And, in some cases, the college or university requires additional coursework or an internship that extends the program even further.

 By entering the workforce sooner by attending a vocational school, you earn full-time wages quicker.

 Envision accepting an electrical trainee or apprenticeship position after graduating from a technical school for $35,000 per year.
 If you enter the workforce two to three years sooner than a traditional college graduate, that could mean a $70,000 to $105,000 head start on earnings.

 Specialized Skills That Are Difficult to Replace

 The American workforce is facing an existential threat from artificial intelligence.
 Additionally, corporations are shipping jobs overseas to exploit cheap labor.

 In vocational schools, students learn hands-on skills that are hard to replicate.
 Because they are hands-on, these specific jobs are not lost to the global economy.